Ear tuft: Cats

 Ear tufts are not found on all cat breeds.
 The ear tufts are located on the tips of cat ears and are also known as lynx tipping.
 Cat ear tufts are often confused with cat ear furnishings which is the fur that comes out of the opening of the ear.
 Cat ear tufts assist with keeping debris out of the ear and guides sound into the ear canal.

 Birds

 Bird ear tufts are skin projections covered in feathers found in some bird species, most notably various species of owl, vaguely resembling mammalian ears, but unrelated to the animal's hearing.
 Theories about their function range from improved ability to camouflage, aiding in finding a suitable mate, to giving a more threatening appearance to discourage predators.

 In Araucana chicken

-In the Araucana chicken breed, ear tufts are a mutation.
+In the Araucana breed of chickens, ear tufts are a mutation.
 It causes a skin projection covered in feathers to appear on the sides of the head near the ears.
 This mutation is dominant semi-lethal.
 Consequently, ear tufts are very unusual and difficult to breed, as most Araucanas are hatched without tufts.